-No real shocker here… the preferred part of the web design process is, well, the designing part.
+No real shocker in the stats here… the preferred part of the web design process is, well, the designing part.
 28% of respondents put it at the top of their list, favouring the stage when ideas start pulling together and coming to life.

-We can see that our respondents are drawn to the exciting moments, when all the initial project ideas are bubbling around, waiting to be shaped and sketched into early concepts.
+We can see that our respondents are drawn to the exciting moments.
+It’s when all the initial project ideas are bubbling around, waiting to be shaped and sketched into early concepts.

-Then, the mixed flurry and relief as it’s sent out into the world, and they sit back satisfied with a job well done.
+Then, the relief on completion.
+It’s sent out into the world, and they can sit back, satisfied with a job well done.

-Web designers clearly need to be multi-disciplinary, with 60% of respondents working on at least 5 different types of projects as part of their role .The most common jobs are now WordPress-powered sites , even outranking the good old fashioned HTML brochure site, backing up how most respondents deemed WordPress development skills important.
+Web designers clearly need to be multi-disciplinary.
+60% of respondents work on at least 5 different types of projects as part of their role .The most common jobs are now WordPress-powered sites , even outranking the good old fashioned HTML brochure site, backing up how most respondents deemed WordPress development skills important.

-Digging deeper, we also asked whether “WordPress is my preferred platform for building websites” and found that over two thirds of web designers agree or strongly agree WordPress is their preferred platform .
+Digging deeper, we also asked whether “WordPress is my preferred platform for building websites”.
+We found that over two thirds of web designers agree or strongly agree WordPress is their preferred platform .

-With WordPress claiming a 43% market share of the technology behind websites, it shouldn’t come as too much of a surprise that most people are using it.
+With WordPress claiming a 43% market share of the technology behind websites, it shouldn’t come as too much of a surprise that most designers are using it.

-But just because you have to work on something, it doesn’t mean you like it… and luckily for our respondents, in this instance they do.
+But just because you have to work on something, it doesn’t mean you like it.
+Luckily, for most of our respondents, they do.

-In an industry with a strong freelance population, and considering the challenges facing the wider economy, it’s encouraging that 20% of projects are being billed at over £3,000 – showing meaty contracts are available out there.
+In an industry with a strong freelance population, and considering the challenges facing the wider economy, it’s encouraging that 20% of projects are being billed at over £3,000.
+There are still plenty of meaty contracts available out there.

-The majority (68%) of are coming in at £3,000 or less, tallying with our finding that most gigs take less than a month to complete and few are of more than 3 months’ duration (see below).
+The majority (68%) of are coming in at £3,000 or less.
+This tallyes with our stat that most gigs take less than a month to complete and few are of more than 3 months’ duration (see below).

 It is useful though to bear in mind that, as this survey was conducted by a web host and reseller hosting company, the web hosting figures may be somewhat skewed.

-Half of respondents’ organisations offer some ongoing SEO management services, corresponding with our finding that 80.5% stated technical SEO an important skill and signalling the importance of this area.
+Half of respondents’ organisations offer some ongoing SEO management services.
+It corresponds with the stat that 80.5% stated technical SEO as an important skill.

 With a huge 87% of respondents gaining new business via word-of-mouth referrals , it’s apparent that superb results and client service are the key to commercial success.

-On the other hand, though it’s good news that the sector’s professionals are providing positive experiences, such a heavy reliance on passive business development is concerning.
+On the other hand, whilst it’s good that the sector’s professionals are providing positive experiences, such a heavy reliance on passive business development is concerning.

-Yet surprisingly, only half of our respondents have their own website to generate new leads , showcase services and target relevant local searches, which substantially limits opportunities and hampers any future-proofing efforts.
+Yet surprisingly, only half of our respondents have their own website to generate new leads , showcase services and target relevant local searches.
+It’s fair to say that this would limit opportunities and potentially hamper any future-proofing efforts.